jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Magic of Evolution

-Before you face Darth Blockbuster with your questions aimed to blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
+Before you face Darth Blockbuster and try to blow up his Death Star rule book, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I’m talking about evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations, life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the changed frontline die off and the fittest survive.
-This natural selection finds which lifeforms best represent life on Earth.
+This natural selection help life find which lifeforms best represent it on Earth.

 Evolutions works so well because its constant variation production creates biodiversity.
 The more lifeforms there are, the more life can probe and better adapt to environmental changes.
-When temperatures increase or rain patterns change, the more lifeforms there are that feel the pain, the sooner life can adapte a solution to the frontline problem.
+When temperatures increase or rain patterns change, the more lifeforms feel the pain, and therefore the sooner life can adapt a solution to the frontline problem.
+More lifeforms mean more workers on the frontline adapting to problems.

 However, if the environment is stable, lifeforms need a caretaker.
 Someone to keep them in shape, ready to act when the environment does change.
-That’s why Nature put in a system of checks and balances called ecosystems.
+That’s one reason Nature has a system of checks and balances called ecosystems.
 Within ecosystems, lifeforms form communities and cooperate to keep each other on their toes.

 Ecosystems can be described as a cyclical food chain of many different plants, herbivores, carnivores, and decomposers, with each resource feeding the next resource.
 To keep an ecosystem sustainable, each species must reciprocate.
-Grass turns light, water, nutrients, into biomass, eaten by the grazer, whose kept in check by the predator, who itself eventually dies, returning all the nutrients back into the soil for the grass to keep growing.
+Grass turns light, water, nutrients, into biomass, eaten by the grazer, who feeds and is kept in check by the predator, who itself eventually dies, as do all lifeforms, returning all the nutrients back into the soil for the grass to keep growing.
 Each lifeforms checks the other to be sure no one hoards or freeloads.
 Reciprocation inside ecosystems is what keep lifeforms adaptable in the face of environments that could change slowly or suddenly.

 Evolution may not be the Force, but it’s certainly magical.
 In tune to Nature’s own special rhyme and reason, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They’ll never understand why Artic ice isn’t reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will (and hopefully in time to help the polar bears).
 We have the power to feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.

 Techvolution is therefore intentional evolution.
 It’s a more advanced and quicker form of evolution that isn’t a magical mystery, as natural evolution is to polar bears, but is instead something we can fathom and understand.
-The question is, what drives us to evolve, when Darth Blockbuster's Death Star often say it’s wrong?
+The question is, what drives us to evolve, when Darth Blockbuster's Death Star often says it’s wrong?

 ![genius-innovation](/img\diagrams\techvolution-genius-innovation.png)